xrpeter/CLOAKmatch/README.md

 ## Troubleshooting
 - libsodium not found: set `SODIUM_LIBRARY_PATH` to the libsodium library file or install via your package manager.
 - Port already in use: choose a different bind, e.g., `127.0.0.1:8001`.

+## Documentation Site

+This repo includes a `docs/` folder ready for GitHub Pages.

+- Enable Pages: Settings → Pages → Source: `Deploy from a branch`; Branch: your default branch; Folder: `/docs`.
+- The site will publish to `https://<your-user-or-org>.github.io/<your-repo>/`.
+- To display the logo on the site, copy `CLOAKmatch.png` into `docs/` and reference it as `CLOAKmatch.png`.